lhankewitz/ScalaForTheImpatient/README.md

 ScalaForTheImpatient
 ====================

-Solutions and comments to Scala for the Impatient
+Solutions and comments to book Scala for the Impatient from Cay Horstman http://horstmann.com/scala/